YanaMiku-BOTz/YanaMiku-BOTz/README.md

 - Currently a student
 - Still a beginner in coding
 - Not a master yet, but working on it!
-- I love music and anime, especially loli 😋
+- I love music, game and anime
 </p>

 ---